Wildlife Ecology and Management: BS

-USU is the only university in the state with a college devoted to the study of natural resources, and in the wildlife science major students have the opportunity to study with nationally renowned faculty and gain hands-on field work and research experience.
-Wildlife science includes the analysis, management, conservation, and restoration of forests, rangeland ecosystems, and their associated wildlife populations.
-The wildlife science major at USU emphasizes the ecology, behavior, conservation, and management of wildlife populations and communities in terrestrial ecosystems.
+USU is the only university in the state with a college devoted to the study of natural resources, and in the wildlife ecology and management major students have the opportunity to study with nationally renowned faculty and gain hands-on field work and research experience.
+Wildlife ecology and management includes the analysis, management, conservation, and restoration of forests, rangeland ecosystems, and their associated wildlife populations.
+The wildlife ecology and management major at USU emphasizes the ecology, behavior, conservation, and management of wildlife populations and communities in terrestrial ecosystems.

 Students study biology, ecology, chemistry, math, plant and animal ecology, rangeland ecosystems, and how to measure and manage vegetation.
 The department also promotes a particular focus on current issues and concerns in natural resources, such as climate change, endangered species, restoration of sagebrush steppe systems and other landscapes, and human-wildlife conflict.

-With a degree in wildlife science, students may be qualified for the following careers:
+With a degree in wildlife ecology and management, students may be qualified for the following careers:

 - Wildlife biologist